-That's right, we no longer require club members to resize their photos.
+That's right, we no longer require club members to resize their photos for our bi-monthly competitions.
 So why have a web page about resizing your photos?
 Several reasons.

 The hardware device we use to display photos in our club competitions can only display 1920x1080 pixels.
 Whether a photo is 10x10 pixels or 10,000 x 10,000 pixels, the projector always displays 1920x1080 pixels.
 No more, no less.

 Now, if your photo is 10,000 x 10,000 pixels,

 something must be done to squeeze it into those

 That photo must be resized.